 Notice of Non-discrimination - Fort Hays State

-special disabled veteran status in its programs and activities.
+national origin, color, age, marital status, sexual orientation, disability or veteran status in its programs and activities.

 The director of affirmative action, coordinator of Title, IX, Title